Irbid Jordan Travel Guide

 Flight delays or cancellations are sometimes unforeseen.
 For assistance with money for delayed or canceled flights, consider tools like AirHelp.

 Exchange offices can be found in Irbid's city center and at Queen Alia International Airport (AMM).
 Airport rates are sometimes less favorable but offer convenience for initial currency needs.
-Major credit cards are widely accepted at larger hotels, mid-range to upscale restaurants, and some larger shops.
+Major credit cards are accepted at larger hotels, mid-range to upscale restaurants, and some larger shops.
 For smaller local eateries, street food, markets, and taxis, cash is the preferred, and often only, payment method.
 Always carry a supply of smaller JOD denominations.

 Approx. JOD 30-70 / USD 42-98 daily.
 This covers a hostel bed, street food, local buses, and Jordan Pass-covered attractions.